Tackle the world’s greatest challenges

 - Completed application

-- At least a 2.1 honours degree or non-UK equivalent in Law OR a 2.1 honours degree or non-UK equivalent in an allied degree with relevant work experience in the sector (along with copies of transcripts)
+- At least a 2.1 honours degree or non-UK equivalent in Law OR a 2.1 honours degree or non-UK equivalent in an allied degree with relevant work experience in the sector

 - Language requirements (international students)*

 * Exceptions to the listed admissions requirements will be assessed on an individual basis.View requirements